 Moderator: Attracta Mooney, Investment Correspondent, Financial Times

 4:20pmKeynote Interview: Sustainable Investing – Responsibilities, Value and Returns

-Vincent Hamelink, Chief Investment Officer of Investment Management, Member of the Executive Committee, Candriam
+Vincent Hamelink, Chief Investment Officer, Candriam

 Interviewed by: Attracta Mooney, Investment Correspondent, Financial Times

 4:45pmPanel: Has Political Risk Become The Number One Problem For Investors?